 Early Intervention.
 Early Intervention provides assessment and, if necessary, coordinated services to parents of infants and toddlers through age two with developmental delays.
 The program builds upon and provides supports and resources to assist parents and caregivers to enhance children’s development through everyday routines.

 Hancock County’s No Wrong Door program helps to ensure the accessibility of information about resources with one call.
 Agencies and organizations participate in training on a regular basis to ensure staff is trauma-informed and up to date about the availability of services within the County and appropriate strategies for a warm hand-off if their agency does not provide the requested services.
 Program is implemented in partnership with the Center for Civic Engagement.

 Summer Lunch Program.
-A free lunch is provided on weekdays during the summer to children under 18 and to adults at a reduced rate at Glenwood Middle School.
-This program, a partnership with Findlay City Schools, also includes activities provided each day by youth-oriented organizations from throughout the community.
+Free grab and go meals are provided on Mondays and Wednesdays during the summer break to children under 18 at Glenwood Middle and Lincoln Elementary Schools.
+This program, a partnership with Findlay City Schools, also includes family activities to take home provided by youth-oriented organizations from throughout the community.